Chapter 17.78

 4. Height.
 A detached ADU shall not exceed sixteen feet in height, except in the following cases:

 a.
-A height of eighteen feet is permitted when an ADU is located within one-half mile walking distance of a major transit stop or a high-quality transit corridor, as defined in this chapter; and an additional two feet of height to accommodate a roof pitch on the ADU that is aligned with the roof pitch of the primary dwelling unit.
+A height of eighteen feet is permitted when an ADU is located within one-half mile walking distance of a major transit stop or a high-quality transit corridor, as defined in this code section; and an additional two feet of height to accommodate a roof pitch on the ADU that is aligned with the roof pitch of the primary dwelling unit.

 E. Conversion ADUs.
 One conversion ADU per single-family lot is permitted, subject to the following requirements:

 1. Setbacks.
 No setbacks shall be required for ADU conversions located within the existing living area or an existing accessory structure, or an ADU that replaces an existing structure and is located in the same location and to the same dimensions as the structure being replaced.
-A legal accessory building (including a detached garage) may be converted into an ADU provided the side and rear setbacks are sufficient for fire safety.
+A legal accessory building (including a detached garage) may be converted into an ADU, provided the side and rear setbacks are sufficient for fire and safety.

 2. Height.
 A conversion ADU shall not alter the height of the existing structure (single-family dwelling, accessory building, or garage) that is being converted.

-3. Other Standards.
+a.
 Conversion ADUs in existing accessory structures may expand the existing dimensions of the structure no more than one hundred fifty square feet to accommodate ingress/egress.
 Any such expansion shall count towards the size of the ADU.

 1. All JADUs and ADUs shall provide exterior access that is separate from the proposed or existing single-family dwelling.

 2. Except as specified in this section, ADUs shall comply with lot coverage, open space, front setbacks, minimum lot size, and other zoning standards applicable to the primary dwelling, except in no event shall the application of any of these standards preclude at least an eight-hundred-square-foot ADU.
-(Ord.
-669 § 2 (Exh.
-A), 2023)

 17.78.070 Standards applicable to multifamily residence zoning districts.

 A. Conversion ADUs.
-ADUs are permitted within portions of existing legally permitted multifamily dwelling structures that are not used as livable space, including storage rooms, boiler rooms, passageways, attics, basements, and garages, subject to the following requirements:
+ADUs are permitted within portions of existing legally permitted multifamily dwelling structures that are not used as livable space including storage rooms, boiler rooms, passageways, attics, basements, and garages, subject to the following requirements:

 1. Number of ADUs.
 At least one ADU within an existing multifamily building and no more than twenty-five percent of the existing multifamily dwelling units shall be permitted.